tferguson1028/tferguson1028/README.md

 ## 👋 Hi, I’m Tesean Ferguson,

-I'm a newish software and game developer.
+I'm a newish software developer, a hobbyist/wanabe game developer, and a designer.

 - BS in Computer Science.
 - SE training with PerScholas.